 Flat roofs can suffer hail damage a number of ways.
 First, the material can tear, or small holes can form.
 Then, moisture can seep in, damaging not only the roof but also anything that’s underneath.

-Hail can cause cracks, blisters, or other impairments that may hold up for a while but will eventually lead to leakages.
+Hail can cause cracks, dents, or other impairments that may hold up for a while but will eventually lead to leakages.
 Dented, damaged flat roofs need to be inspected carefully by a trained eye to check for leaks and to determine what repairs need to be completed to maintain the integrity of the roof and protect the walls and furnishings in the home.

 Cedar Shake Roofing